 At this point (unless we are heading right back out the door), some of my children prefer to sit down at the kitchen table and just get all of their homework done.
 So I make sure that I stay in the kitchen (usually I am emptying out lunch and snack bags and loading all of the plastic containers and water bottles into the dishwasher and running it before dinner) so that I am available to help them along, and review their work.
 But some of my children would rather play for awhile first, and I think that should be okay too- as long as that child and I have agreed upon a time when they will come back to and work on their homework.

 Getting Ready for An After School Activity

 I want the kids to be as self-sufficient as possible when it comes to getting ready for whatever after school activity we have planned next.
-So I have set up “kits” (mesh bins) for each activity for each child.
+So I have set up “kits” (plastic bins) for each activity for each child.
 These bins are stacked up in the kids coat closet, and it is easy for them to pull them out and start getting themselves dressed and ready to go.
 And actually, many days I will pull out these kits and add water bottles to them so they are waiting for the kids once they arrive.
-The key to making this kit system work is to make sure that the mesh bins get re-loaded with the gear once the kids return, and the clean uniforms are returned to the kits after they have been washed.
+The key to making this kit system work is to make sure that the plastic bins get re-loaded with the gear once the kids return, and the clean uniforms are returned to the kits after they have been washed.

 I would love to hear some of your ideas on how you handle the after school routine!